 You can play commercially available CDs, DVDs and tape recordings in a lecture for teaching purposes.
 You cannot charge an admission or entry fee.
 See the audio-visual (DVDs/CDs/podcasts) page for more information.

-Playing, performing and recording at a university event
+At a university event

 You can also make an audio or audio-visual recording of a university event which includes commercial sound recordings.
 The recordings of university events containing sound recordings can be sold to students (and their families) and staff members on a cost recovery basis only.

-Using music in student work
+In student work